amethyst/rfcs/rfcs/0000-state-separation.md

 * Can these changes be incorporated incrementally?
 * Should we really deprecate custom GameData?
-* Are there additional simplifications we can do to `StateCallback`?
+* Are there additional simplifications we can do to `StateHandler`?
 * Final naming of traits.

 Copyright 2018 Amethyst Developers